Composition

 Custom components must be open for extension

-When using the as
+When using the render

 prop, to the underlying element.
 Otherwise, the component may not work as expected.